Women

 - Women-run companies create new jobs 4 times faster than the national average.

-- Women create companies at the double the national average
+- Women create companies at double the national average.

 Surrey Women in Business Team